Paul DeJong Preview, Player Props: Giants vs. Cubs

 - The pitching staff for the Cubs has a collective 8.5 K/9, which ranks 20th in the league.

-- The Cubs have a 4.16 team ERA that ranks 15th among all league pitching staffs.
+- The Cubs' 4.15 team ERA ranks 14th among all league pitching staffs.

-- Cubs pitchers combine to surrender 149 home runs (1.1 per game), the sixth-fewest in baseball.
+- Cubs pitchers combine to give up 153 home runs (1.1 per game), the fifth-fewest in baseball.

+- Wicks (2-0) takes the mound for the Cubs to make his third start of the season.

+- The left-hander last pitched on Friday against the Cincinnati Reds, when he threw five innings, allowing one earned run while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.